1. The atmosphere is the envelope of_____________.

 Explanation: Expressed as a percentage.

-78. The temperature at which air becomes saturated and condensation begins is called:
+78. The temperature at which air becomes saturated and condensation begins is called_____________.

 A) Melting point